mvonymous24/wordle-helper/README.md

 ## How to use wordle helper?

-- download and run the code
+- install python (3.9), download and run the code
 - input one of the predicted words into [Wordle](https://www.powerlanguage.co.uk/wordle/)
 - tell the program number of the word you have just input.
 - tell the program colors of the word cards on Wordle.
 (By default, 1 means gray, 2 means yellow, 3 means green.
 If there's no customization, your input should be something like '**22132**')